carterworks/site/src/content/blog/2025-08-04-CARTER_RULES.md.md

 * "Ease of use" (including "ease of maintenance") is a very high priority.
 * Convention over configuration.
 Most people don't want to read, they want to get things done.
 Not to say that "[ricing](https://www.reddit.com/r/unixporn)" (term used broadly) is a bad hobby (it's a good hobby!) but configuration can get in the way.
 * In our age of LLMs, if you are going to use one to write a message to send to me, just send me what you told the LLM.
+* Constraints are what give us definition.
+Make sure the constraints are well-defined.

 ## Not coding related.